Binary Black Hole Population Properties Inferred from the First and Second Observing Runs of Advanced LIGO and Advanced Virgo: The Spin Distribution

 We also compute the posterior distribution for the magnitude of black hole spins from $\chieff$ measurements by modeling the distribution of black hole spin magnitudes non-parametrically with five bins, assuming either an isotropic or perfectly aligned population following~\cite{2018ApJ...854L...9F}.
 We show in the bottom panel of Figure~\ref{fig:parametric_spin} that under the perfectly aligned scenario there is preference for small black hole spin, inferring 90\% of black holes to have spin magnitudes below $0.6^{+0.24}_{-0.28}$.
 However, when spins are assumed to be isotropic the distribution is relatively flat, with 90\% of black hole spin magnitudes below $0.8^{+0.15}_{-0.24}$.
 Thus, the non-parametric analysis produces conclusions consistent with our parametric analyses described above.
 These conclusions are also reinforced by computing the Bayes factor for a set of fixed parameter models of spin magnitude and orientation in Appendix~\ref{sec:alt_spins}.
-There we find that the very low spin magnitude model is preferred in all three orientation configurations tested (see Figure~\ref{fig:chieff_toymodels} and Table~\ref{tab:odds_ratio} for details).
+There we find that the very low spin magnitude model is preferred by a log Bayes factor of 1 or greater in most mass and spin orientation configurations tested (see Figure~\ref{fig:chieff_toymodels} and Table~\ref{tab:odds_ratio} for details).